Roy Moore launches second run for Alabama Senate seat

 Asked what he plans to do differently this time around, Moore said, "I would like to make more personal contact with people.
 I mean, we did last time with rallies, we did with different things.
 But I’d like to get out personally, home parties, more personal contact, and travel the state.
 People of Alabama know me.
 That’s one thing I don’t have a problem with."

-President Donald Trump had initially endorsed Sen. Luther Strange, Moore’s rival in the 2017 Republican primary for the seat, which was left vacant when President Donald Trump appointed former Sen. Jeff Sessions as attorney general.
-However, days before voters headed to the polls in the special Senate election in December 2017, Trump bucked the party leadership and delivered a full-throated endorsement of Moore at an Alabama rally.
+President Donald Trump had initially endorsed Sen. Luther Strange, Moore’s rival in the 2017 Republican primary for the seat, which was left vacant when Trump appointed former Sen. Jeff Sessions as his attorney general.
+But days before voters headed to the polls in the special Senate election that December, the president bucked the party leadership and delivered a full-throated endorsement of Moore at an Alabama rally.

 "Republicans cannot allow themselves to again lose the Senate seat in the Great State of Alabama," Trump tweeted.
 "This time it will be for Six Years, not just Two.
 I have NOTHING against Roy Moore, and unlike many other Republican leaders, wanted him to win.
 But he didn’t, and probably won’t."